 When you use other antivirus apps apart from Microsoft Defender.
 Microsoft Defender will automatically stop its service.
 The system will show you this “You’re using other antivirus providers” under Windows security.

 If you are considering using Microsoft Defender along with a third-party antivirus tool, Windows still allows us to do.
-Just enable its periodic scanning toggle whenever you think you might need it to scan.
-Technically, you will get another layer of security.
+Just disable its periodic scanning toggle whenever you think you might need it to scan.

 Microsoft Defender is a precious tool to have on the system.
 As it has grown stronger and more powerful.
 It may consume CPU and other resources, but always worth keeping it.